-The Directors at IEH Consulting routinely work on projects with a number of Associates, allowing us to expand both the service range and the depth of experience that we can offer.
+The Directors at IEH Consulting routinely work on projects with a number of Associates, allowing us to expand both our service range and the depth of expertise that we can offer.

 All our Associates are highly respected scientists from a range of complementary disciplines, and each possesses considerable relevant experience.

 For full details of the Associates please click on their name below:

 - Professor Paul Bardos

 - Dr Derrick Crump